apichangelog/apichangelog.github.io/_posts/2014-12-11-chargify-api-recurringbilling.md

 > We help thousands of businesses manage millions of recurring customers - from startups to Fortune 100.

-We were lucky enough to have a quick catch up with Drew Blas - Director of Operations Chargify.com, to dsicuss how they manage APIs in the context of providing mililions of dollars of billing for subscription comapnies on a monthly basis.
+We were lucky enough to have a quick catch up with Drew Blas - Director of Operations Chargify.com, to discuss how they manage APIs in the context of providing millions of dollars of billing for subscription companies on a monthly basis.

 ![](/img/Managing-API-Change-Chargify.png)